- Who can benefit from talking therapy?

 In group therapy you don’t just talk about yourself, you’re listening to other people – that takes the burden off your problems.
 You realise you’re not the only one.

-During a session you might talk generally about how you’re feeling or you might go through specific exercises, depending on your therapist’s approach.
-What you talk about could include your childhood, your relationships, past and present life events or stressful situations, for example.
+During a session, you might talk generally about how you’re feeling, or you might go through specific exercises, depending on your therapist’s approach.
+What you talk about could include your childhood, your relationships, past and present life events, or stressful situations.

 Your therapist will listen to you without judging you and help you explore your thoughts and feelings.
 They won’t tell you what to do but will help you understand yourself better and think about the changes you may want to make.